jazlalli/getting-started-with-react/chapters/2-rendering-ui-with-React/README.md

 ### Exercise

-Right now only clicking will toggle the details.
+Right now, only clicking will toggle the details.
 Add keyboard support so that `enter` and `space` will too.